Skip to content

 ContentThe text, media, and structured fields the editor adds.

-Developers can register custom types through Capell extension points.
-Read Types for examples and screenshots, or How Capell works when you are ready for the deeper model.
+Developers can register custom blueprints through Capell extension points.
+Read Blueprints for examples and screenshots, or How Capell works when you are ready for the deeper model.

 Use Save as Draft while you are still editing.
 A draft is stored in the admin, but it is not the public version yet.

 Use Create or Save changes when you are ready to store the record normally.
-Depending on the workflow packages installed, publishing may be immediate or may move through approvals, publishing-studio, or scheduled publishing.
+On a plain install, use Save and Publish or Publish when the page is ready to go live.
+If workflow packages are installed, publishing may move through approvals, Publishing Studio, or scheduled publishing.

 The create and save as draft actions The create and save as draft actions